SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 67 - 9/24/2023
 - Learned how to monitor a system mostly focusing on software metrics, input metrics and output metrics.
 And futher more I learned about pipeline monitoring.

+## Day 68 - 9/25/2023
+- While learning about model strategies and ey challenges in model deployment, I learned about why low average error isn't good enough, and how to establish a baseline and got few tips for getting started with selection and training of a model.

+## Day 69 - 9/26/2023
+- Covered Error analysis and strategies to work with different data types.
+I learned how to handle Skewed datasets and audit performance with example.